 An obvious approach is to combine local lag with the mechanism for state prediction and transmission.
-Instead of immediately executing a local operation on an object, the operation is delayed using the value for local lag: the operation gets a timestamp equal to the current time plus the value of the local lag.
-Immediately as the user issues the operation however, the new state for the object, at the time denoted by the timestamp of the operation, is calculated.
+Instead of immediately executing a local operation on an object, the operation is delayed using the value for local lag: the operation gets a timestamp equal to the current time plus the value for the local lag.
+However, when the user issues the operation, the new state for the object at the time denoted by the timestamp of the operation is calculated immediately.
 This state includes the operation and bears the same timestamp as the operation.
 The calculated state is immediately transmitted to all participating sites.

 When the physical time identified by the timestamp is reached, the site where the operation was issued will execute the operation.
-The remote sites which have received the new state for the object by then will start using the new state for dead reckoning without encountering any short term inconsistencies.
-Only those sites which receive the state late (because of an unexpected transmission delay or because they missed a packet completely) will experience short term inconsistencies while the state of the object is being repaired.
+The remote sites that by then have received the new state for the object will start using the new state for dead reckoning without ever encountering shortterm inconsistencies.